soarsmu/CCBERT/README.md

 This is the implementation of "CCBERT: Self-Supervised Code Change Representation Learning" published in the research track in ICSME 2023.

+## Download Replication package
+Please download it from this link: https://zenodo.org/record/8153733

 ## Setup conda environment